dsa-ou/algoesup/docs/writing.md

 4 spaces for indentation and 2 empty lines between functions, so you will see fewer warnings from the linter.

-The DeepNote essay project you copied already has a linter installed:
+The Deepnote essay project you copied already has a linter installed:
 `ruff`, the fastest Python linter.
 To turn it on, write the following after importing `algoesup`.
 ```python